 AppleMark

 Izutsu 6 Dawn Rite

-Performers: Amanda Stephens Lee (Young Woman), Justin Allder (Villager, Stranger), Reg Eppey (Chorus/Baritone), Richard Gofton (Monk, Chorus/Tenor), Walter Van Dyk (Narihira, Chorus/Tenor), Andy Wisher (Young Man, Chorus/Bass).
+Performers: Amanda Rachael Lee (Young Woman), Justin Allder (Villager, Stranger), Reg Eppey (Chorus/Baritone), Richard Gofton (Monk, Chorus/Tenor), Walter Van Dyk (Narihira, Chorus/Tenor), Andy Wisher (Young Man, Chorus/Bass).
 Musicians: Clive Bell (wind instruments & electric harp), Malcolm Ball (percussion).
 Direction, design, choreography: Akemi Horie.
 Music: Paddy Cunneen.
 Lighting: Simon Bennison, Neil Fraser.
 Costume, props: Jess Curtis.
 New translation of Izutsu by Richard Gofton with Akemi Horie

-File written by Adobe Photoshop 4.0The Libation by Aeschylus An exploration of The Choephori, the second play of the trilogy The Orestia.
-In Aeschylus version of the myth, Orestes and Electra are impressionable youths, uncertain and fearful of their god-ordained duty of revenge.
-AppleMark
+File written by Adobe Photoshop 4.0The Choephori An exploration of the second play of Aeschylus' trilogy The Oresteia.
+In his version of the myth, Orestes and Electra are impressionable youths, uncertain and fearful of their god-ordained task of revenge.
+They must rely on the guidance of the Chorus, who are themselves enslaved Trojan women and can only give voice to the forces of Nemesis.

 "Akemi Horie's production makes explicit this metaphor of enmeshment.
 Various contrasting nets envelop the stage and are used to good effect Quite a lot of the original Greek is retained, combined with the fluent Chicago translation.
 It is most impressive when being intoned by the chorus of bitter slave women, especially where they urge on Electra and her brother to revenge.
 The harshness and foreboding of the intonation is matched by the almost aggressive asymmetry of the positioning of actors on stage (How refreshing not to see a static chorus) and the atonality of the accompanying Tibetan music (which is reminiscent of the African music in Pasolini's Oedipus Rex)."
 Cambridge University Broadsheet

-"The chilling intensity of the drama with the remorseless chanting of the Greek chorus and the stark imagery of the huge net of death is both compelling and engrossing" Brian Cooper, The Stage Cooper in full text
+"The chilling intensity of the drama with the remorseless chanting of the Greek chorus and the stark imagery of the huge net of death is both compelling and engrossing" Brian Cooper, The Stage Cooper in full

+AppleMark